Old Town (Vanalinn), Estonia - Things to Do in Old Town (Vanalinn)

 What Is Toompea?

-What Makes Alexander Nevsky Cathedral Notable in Tallinn?
+What Makes Alexander Nevsky Cathedral Notable?

-Is Tallinn Zoo in the Old Town?
+Is Tallinn Zoo Worth Visiting?

 What Is Kesklinn?

-Is Lahemaa National Park Close to Tallinn?
+How Far Is Lahemaa National Park from Tallinn?